top of page

 Cherokee Burial Memorial

 Just outside the Sequoyah Birthplace Museum is a burial mound which is the final resting place of 191 Cherokee people who lived in Chota and Tanasi in the 17th century and whose original graves were disturbed by the TVA when they flooded the valley.
-The burial mound includes a map of the region and the insigina of the different clans.
+The burial mound includes a map of the region and the insignia of the different clans.

 Museums